Virtual Environment

 This way, you donβt run into those stupid dependencies issues.
 Another way to fix that would be using Docker, but thatβs for another time.

-if you just use virtualenv
+if you just use virtualenv, you can run

 virtualenv venv